Available in Clearing for 2026 entry

 20 credits

-This module will prepare students to plan and evaluate complex care delivery within the context of Mental Health Nursing.
+This module will prepare students to plan and evaluate complex care delivery within the context of mental health nursing.
 This will include developing an understanding of how to support patients, and families, at the end of life.
-This module will further support students to develop a conceptual understanding of complex care delivery within Mental Health Nursing.
+This module will further support students to develop a conceptual understanding of complex care delivery within mental health nursing.

 Planning and Evaluating Mental Health Nursing Care